Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/comparison.md

         Picture types    | The picture type
         TMDB ID          | The [TMDB ID](https://www.themoviedb.org) for the show

-    3. Hit the *Start Upload* button under *Comp* to begin creating your comparison
+    3. Hit the *Start Upload* button to begin creating your comparison

 === "Semi-automatic"